 Oconaluftee Indian Village – Cherokee, North Carolina

-Another historic location in North Caroline, the Oconaluftee Indian Village is an authentic working village that offers hands-on activities and classes that teaches the Native American way of life.
+Another historic location in North Caroline, the Oconaluftee Indian Village is an authentic working village that offers hands-on activities and classes that teach the Native American way of life.

 Not far from Oconaluftee, visitors can travel to see the Museum of the Cherokee Indian.
-This historical museum features replicas from the Cherokee Indians and showcases their way of life.
+This historical museum features replicas of the Cherokee Indians and showcases their way of life.